Ben-Dai/monoflow/privacy_policy.md

 **b) Diagram Data**
 All flowchart and diagram data you create is stored locally on your device as JSON files.
 We do not collect, access, transmit, or store your diagram data on any external server.

 **c) AI Conversations**
-When you use the AI assistant feature, your messages, diagram content (nodes, connections, labels), and any files you attach are sent directly from your device to the third-party AI service provider's API (e.g., Google Gemini) using your personal API key.
+When you use the AI assistant feature, the following data is sent directly from your device to the third-party AI service provider's API using your personal API key: your chat messages (text you type), your diagram content (node labels, connection labels, diagram structure), and any files you choose to attach (images, code files, text files).
+This data may include personal information you have entered.
 These communications occur between your device and the provider's servers only.
 We do not operate any intermediary server, proxy, or relay.
 We do not have access to your conversations.

+**The app displays a clear privacy consent notice and requires your explicit agreement before any data is sent to a third-party AI service.** You will be informed of what data is sent and to whom before you can use this feature.

 ## 2. INFORMATION WE DO NOT COLLECT